 Well, if you want to quench your thirst, you’ll have to go to the pot.
 It’s you who want to sell to the prospect.
 The prospects have many options available, so they have the upper hand.
 If you want the prospect to purchase your solution, you’ll have to give them a little more attention.

 Just sending one email and giving up because the prospect didn’t reply won’t work in sales.
 You’ll just end up losing a deal.
-Send a gentle reminder email to your prospect instead of abandoning a deal.
+Therefore, send a gentle reminder email to your prospect instead of abandoning a deal.

-There are several instances where one would need to send reminder emails- confirmation for the attendance to an upcoming event or a meeting, or an interview, highlighting an unpaid invoice, or late work.
+There are several instances where one would need to send gentle reminder emails – confirmation for the attendance to an upcoming event or a meeting, or an interview, highlighting an unpaid invoice, or late work.

-A reminder email can be of two types:
+A reminder email can be sent in two ways:

-Reminder emails are simple, yet so many people find it difficult to write.
+Reminder emails are simple, yet so many people find them difficult to write.
 Ever wondered why?

 Emails are passive communication, unlike phone calls, and it’s easy to ignore an email rather than a call.